 She tells us when she’s unhappy through visual cues like fewer bubbles and/or olfactory cues like a change in smell (more sharp, sometimes with a hint of acetone).
 When she’s not feeling her active self, the bread she produces tends to be less airy, with a tougher, denser crumb.
 Not ideal.

 Back to the recipe: the dry ingredients are mixed (or sifted) together, butter is cut into the dry ingredients, then the sourdough starter is added.
 The dough is rolled out, kneaded, cut, and baked for about 15 minutes.
 The product: flaky, buttery biscuits that are crusty on the outside on tender inside.
 Yum!

-As with other sourdough baked goods we’ve made, these biscuits stayed mold-free for several days in a container on the counter; learn more about how the fermentation process creates a powerful antifungal compound that inhibits microbial growth here.
+As with other sourdough baked goods we’ve made, these biscuits stayed mold-free for several days in a container on the counter.
 Even without preservatives, we can keep and enjoy these soft biscuits at room temperature rather than having to store them in the fridge.